 In addition, items from the archives are displayed during special events for members and alumnae, and throughout the year in public libraries and museums.

-Bins of program materials are available to service units and troops who are interested in earning badges or learning more about Girl Scout history.
+Activity kits are available to service units and troops who are interested in earning badges or learning more about Girl Scout history.
+There are currently five kits available:

 We will loan archive materials to adults who are interested in doing a local display or program.
 This is a wonderful opportunity to involve the girls in your troop in a project and share Girl Scout history with your community.

 Once a month, one of our team members writes a history related story for the Council’s Blog.
-We’ve covered troop trips, cookie and fall product programs, some history of WAGGGS, to name a few posts.
+We’ve covered troop trips, cookie and fall product programs, some history of WAGGGS, and highlighted items from the archives collection.

 Short-term or long-term volunteers are always welcome.
 We would love to introduce older girls to our work, and our collection.